 Organic wool is spun from the fleece of sheep raised per organic farming standards at certified farms where the animal welfare of sheep is respected.
 Prohibiting any treatments with hazardous chemicals like pesticides and fertilizers, making it better for both the local farmer’s health and the environment at large.

 Organic silk is grown using methods and materials approved by organic farm certification.
 The production reduces negative impact on the environment and the silk is grown without the use of any synthetic chemicals or growth hormones.

 Cotton made in Africa, an initiative of the Aid by Trade Foundation, is one of the world’s leading standards for sustainably produced cotton.
 Their goal is to help people help themselves, via trade rather than donations, in order to improve the living and working conditions of smallholder farmers in Africa and to protect our environment.
 CmiA Organic cotton provides an online Tracking System to ensure complete transparency throughout the entire value chain, allowing the cotton to be traced back the entire way from the field to the finished product.

 / 100% GMO free

 Recycled polyester is a synthetic material made from waste items like plastic bottles or leftover textiles waste from manufacturing.
-Recycling polyester saves natural resources and reduces the amount of waste, making it a more sustainable fibre option.
+Recycling polyester saves natural resources and reduces the amount of waste.

 Recycling wool saves natural resources like water and energy.
 Instead of shipping wool to disposal at landfills, recycling wool helps reduce the amount of textile waste.
 The recycled wool is reborn and later refashioned into new clothes.